MarFoLeigh/academic-kickstart/content/authors/admin/_index.md

 #   icon_pack: ai
 #   link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
+Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "MarissaFoley@cmail.carleton.ca"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

 Marissa Foley is a student in Guerrilla Digital Public History at Carleton University.
 Is this thing on?